ali-rivera/Active-Learning/_sources/kNN.md

 **Questions**

 1. Using what you learned in class about kNN, explain in your own words (at a "rubber duck level") how the kNN model works.
 Be sure to answer the following questions in your explanation:

-&emsp; &emsp; a.
+<br /> &emsp; &emsp; a.
 What does k represent?

-&emsp; &emsp; b.
+<br /> &emsp; &emsp; b.
 How is a prediction made for a new observation (one not in the training data set)?

-&emsp; &emsp; c.
+<br /> &emsp; &emsp; c.
 In this example, is kNN being used for classification or regression?
 Why?

-&emsp; &emsp; d.
+<br /> &emsp; &emsp; d.
 Include references (links are fine) to any additional sources you use - you may find this [IBM article](https://www.ibm.com/topics/knn) helpful.

 2. Include the table you recorded your classifications in for all 3 k values you tested for each of the 5 test points.